-- Both Sides Have a Point: Hilariously deconstructed in "Both Sides", a parody of Bill O'Reilly's "No Spin Zone".
+- Both Sides Have a Point: Deconstructed in "Both Sides", a parody of Bill O'Reilly's "No Spin Zone".
 They introduce sides like "Eyeglasses vs Stabbing Yourself With a Steak Knife" to show that not all points are equally valid.

-- Cordon Bleugh Chef: A mechanical variant.
-In "The Plumber", James is a brilliant and surprisingly inexpensive plumber who unfortunately insists that Zach and Kelly watch while he fixes their plumbing in an incredibly Squicky way.
+- Bunny-Ears Lawyer: In "The Plumber", James is a brilliant and surprisingly inexpensive plumber who unfortunately insists that Zach and Kelly watch while he fixes their plumbing in an incredibly Squicky way.

 - Death by Sex: In "Superman vs. Aliens", Superman reveals this as his preferred way of killing bad guys.